-CAREER DEVELOPMENT OFFICE
+CAREER DEVELOPMENT

-The Career Development Office, located in CASA (Founders Hall 220), provides a comprehensive, educational approach to career development and preparation.
+Career Development, located in CASA (Founders Hall 220), provides a comprehensive, educational approach to career development and preparation.
 Career services and programs are available for all FMU students and alumni.

-Students are encouraged to begin using the Career Development Office during their first year of enrollment.
+Students are encouraged to begin using Career Development during their first year of enrollment.
 Staff members are available to meet with students exploring their skills and interests as they decide upon their majors and plans for specific career fields.
+Students are also welcome to take an online career inventory to explore FMU majors and their connections to future employment.

-The Career Development Office also provides links for students pursuing employment opportunities through employer visits and a resume referral service available to students and alumni.
+Career Development also provides links for students pursuing employment opportunities through employer visits and a resume referral service available to students and alumni.
 Career guidance workshops allow students to explore occupations, research employers, and develop the skills needed to conduct successful job searches.
 Mock interviews are also available for student job seekers.

-The Career Development Office also holds a job fair each fall and spring semester, connecting students and alumni with a variety of employers.
-Full-time, part-time, and summer job ads and internships for oncampus and off-campus positions are regularly posted outside the Career Development Office (FH 220) and on Career Development's social media pages.
+Career Development also holds a job fair each fall and spring semester, connecting students and alumni with a variety of employers.
+Full-time, part-time, and summer job ads and internships for on-campus and off-campus positions are regularly posted on Career Development's website and social media pages.